GadagojuShiva/aws-projects/readme.md

 _Feel free to explore these projects, and follow the links to the project folders for more details and instructions._

+## Note: Cloning the Repository

+You are welcome to clone this repository to explore and use the projects and code for your personal learning and experimentation.
+However, please note the following:

+- **Do Not Push Changes to This Repository:** This repository is intended for sharing and showcasing projects.
+Please refrain from pushing any changes or modifications to this repository directly.

+If you wish to contribute or make changes to any project, we encourage you to fork this repository, make your changes in your forked repository, and then create a pull request for review and consideration.

+Thank you for your understanding and cooperation!

 ## Getting Started